alexander-chervony/method-logger/README.md

-# method logger
+# method logger/cleaner
-A way to check which of the large codebase methods are used ad which ones are probably garbage.
+A way to check which of the large codebase methods are used and which ones are probably garbage.
-Intended to be used on legacy .NET projects to delete not used code.
+Intended to be used on legacy .NET projects to delete not used code in (semi-)automated way.

 Steps: